Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Even if you can’t see it, tiny amounts of blood can be on razors, toothbrushes, nail clippers, or other personal care items.
 Don’t share these items with anyone.
 Talk to your healthcare provider if you’re not sure what’s safe to share.

-If you’re bleeding, try to take care of the wound yourself.
+If you’re bleeding, take care of the wound yourself.
 Anyone who helps you should wear latex gloves.
 Use bleach to clean up any spilled blood.
+Carefully dispose of bandages, tissues, or anything that has your blood on it.
 Cover open cuts or sores with a bandage so others will not be exposed to your blood.